 If you’re a woodworker, chances are that you need a drill for almost every other task.
 Whether it’s to insert screws or screw holes, you’ll find this tool quite useful.

 Unfortunately, the market is awash with drills of all shapes and sizes.
-Some of them are good but quite a few others are not so good.
+Some of them are good, but quite a few others are not so good.

 So today, we’d like to explore the best corded drill for woodworking.
 And in particular, we’ll provide our unbiased insights regarding the leading brands such as Black+Decker, Milwaukee, Makita, Ryobi, Porter-Cable, and DeWalt.